 Take in charming views from the Chateau Saint-Leon, a former castle built in the 13th century and now a chapel dedicated to Saint Leo.
 Walk along the Rue de Rempart Sud for the village’s most photogenic spots.
 Try to find the L’Authentique Pain d’Epices store here to get some pastries.

 When we were there (late September), the village was quiet, with only a few fellow tourists walking around.
 As it was the first village that we explored, my experiences in Eguisheim influenced my impressions of Alsace as a whole – as a gorgeous region filled with friendly people everywhere.
-It seemed village locals and local tourists took great pride of the village’s charm – most people would greet you with a bright “Bonjour!” and offer to take your picture by the closest flower-decked window or door that you happen to be standing by.
+It seemed village locals and local tourists took great pride in the village’s charm – most people would greet you with a bright “Bonjour!” and offer to take your picture by the closest flower-decked window or door that you happen to be standing by.
 The beautiful houses and monuments served as gorgeous backdrops to a pleasant holiday.

 Hike from Eguisheim to Les Trois Chateaux

 From the village center, we spotted a cluster of eerie-looking ruins on top of a hill, which we decided to see up close.
-These were Les Troix Chateaux (or: three castles of Husseren-les-Chateaux; three castles of Eguisheim).
+These were Les Trois Chateaux (or: three castles of Husseren-les-Chateaux; three castles of Eguisheim).

 After checking out the chateaux and taking pictures of the views from the top of the hill, we made our way back down to Eguisheim following the much gentler red circle trail.
-It passes through some creepy looking paths, though, so I hope you don’t make the hike close to sunset or by yourself.

 Back at Eguisheim, we collected our car and drove on to the next stop: Lac du Ballon.